5 FAM 440

 The Records and Archives Management Division (A/GIS/IPS/RA) has designed a facsimile transmission label, to be affixed to facsimile equipment.
 The label serves as a reminder to users of the responsibility to file record copies of facsimiles and to photocopy record copies of thermal paper facsimiles onto plain paper for filing.
 The labels are available from A/GIS/IPS/RA.

 5 FAM 442.2 FAX Transmittal Forms

-—any comments regarding the transmission
+(4) Any comments regarding the transmission; and

-—appropriate security classification, when using a secure fax machine.
+(5) Appropriate security classification, when using a secure fax machine.

 b.
 Transmittal cover sheets containing substantive comments are to be filed with related record material.
 Those containing informal messages can be destroyed upon receipt or when no longer needed.

 a.
 Electronic mail (email) systems are defined as software applications used to create, receive, and transmit messages and other documents.